woocommerce/woocommerce/.github/CONTRIBUTING.md

 - Make sure to write good and detailed commit messages (see [this post](https://chris.beams.io/posts/git-commit/) for more on this) and follow all the applicable sections of the pull request template.
 - Please avoid modifying the changelog directly or updating the .pot files.
 These will be updated by the WooCommerce team.

-If you are contributing code to the (Javascript-driven) to Gutenberg blocks, note that it's developed in external package.
+If you are contributing code to the (Javascript-driven) Gutenberg blocks, note that it's developed in an external package.

 - [Blocks](https://github.com/woocommerce/woocommerce-gutenberg-products-block)